-‘The Bachelorette’s’ Hannah Brown Rocks White Crop Top As She ‘Daydreams About Mirror Ball ‘
+‘The Bachelorette’s’ Hannah Brown Rocks White Crop Top As She Daydreams About Mirror Ball

 The Bachelorette’s Hannah Brown is about to make her dancing debut on Dancing with the Stars, and if her most recent Instagram post is anything to go by, she has been daydreaming about the show’s iconic Mirror Ball Trophy.

 In the photo, Hannah is rocking a white crop top with embellishments that look like they’d be right at home on a ballroom dancing costume.
-She’s also has a wistful look on her face as if she’s truly envisioning herself as the eventual winner of the competition.
+She also has a wistful look on her face as if she’s truly envisioning herself as the eventual winner of the competition.

 Hannah’s fans dropped lots of encouragement in the comments section and indicated that they’d be cheering her on at home when the show airs.
 Some of that encouragement came from faces that would be familiar to ‘Bachelor Nation.’